14 February 1483

 Birth of Babur

 Babur, the founder of the Mughal dynasty was born on 14 February 1483 in Andijan, Fergana Valley in present-day Uzbekistan.
+In this article, you can read all about the life of Babur, the founder of the Mughal Empire for the IAS exam.

 - Zahir-ud-din Muhammad Babur was born to Umar Sheikh Mirza and his wife Qutlugh Nigar Khanum.
 Mirza was the ruler of the Fergana Valley.